Jack0wack0/Intellegent-Battery-Timer/README.md

 copy down the IDs provided and create hardwareIDS.json in the same directory as input_listener.py (usually /pi/tagtracker/*) paste the IDs into hardwareIDS.json

 Arduino code must also be uploaded.
-PROVIDE ARDUINO CODE!
+Arduino code is located in this repository: https://github.com/Jack0wack0/Intellegent-Battery-Timer-Arduino-Code